nus-cs2103-AY2021S1/ip/docs/README.md

 Example of usage:

-* `done 2` marks the second task in the user’s list as done.
+* `done 2` marks the second task in the list as done.

 ### Delete Task: `delete`
-Deletes the task from the user’s list.
+Deletes the task from the list.

 Format: `delete <index>`

 Example of usage:

-* `delete 2` deletes the second task in the user’s list.
+* `delete 2` deletes the second task in the list.

 ### List Task: `list`
-Lists out all the tasks in the user’s list.
+Lists out all the tasks in the list.

 Format: `list`